Nikolai Kardashev: Organizations

 He was an active participant of the International Astronomical Union, for which he was: Vice-president of Executive Committee (1997–2003), vice-president of Commission 51 Bio-Astronomy (1982–1991), Organizing Committee Member of Commission 40 Radio Astronomy (1967–1985), Member of Division B Facilities, Technologies and Data Science (2019), Member of Division F Planetary Systems and Astrobiology (2019), Member of Commission 40 Radio Astronomy (2015), Member of Commission 51 Bio-Astronomy (2015), Member of Division III Planetary Systems Sciences (2012), Member of Division X Radio Astronomy (2012), and Member of Special Nominating Committee (2000–2003).

 He was a member of the USSR Academy of Sciences, Division of General Physics and Astronomy: first as a corresponding (associate) member (12 December 1976), then as a Full Member (21 March 1994), and served as director of the Russian Academy of Sciences Council on Astronomy from 1999 until his death.

 He was a participant of the Committee on Space Research as vice president from 1982 to 1986.

 Awards and honors

 In 1980 he shared the USSR's State Prize for the development and experiments with the orbital radio telescope KRT-10, and in 1988 he shared the USSR's State Prize for the discovery of Radio Recombination Lines.
 In 2012, Nikolai received the Grote Reber Gold Medal for innovative lifetime contributions to radio astronomy.

 Movie career

 His first association with the movie industry was in 1981.
 He was asked to be a consultant on the set of Petlya Oriona, a Russian television series documentary.
 He played himself in a TV show episode on the documentary series Space's Deepest Secrets in 2018 as well as playing himself in a TV show episode on the documentary series Horizon in 2018.

+Philosophy

+Kardeshev said "The concepts of morality and goodness are universal, like the Pythagorean theorem.
+Civilizations do not survive if they do not follow these concepts.”

+Personal life

+His wife Tamara Valentinovna was also a scientist.

 Death

-Kardashev died on August 3, 2019, at the age of 87.
+Kardashev died on 3 August 2019, at the age of 87.